migenius/realityserver-extras/README.md

 Reduce size of built library

-Rotations around an axis in Camera/Transform/Transform_target now perform around the normalized axis.
+Rotations around an axis in Camera/Transform/Transform_target are now performed around the normalized axis.

 ## 1.0.6